Peavine Falls Run

 Pelham, United States • 4 Jul 2026

-The BTC Peavine Falls Run is the 45th annual running event held on the Fourth of July in Central Alabama.
-The race is hosted by the Birmingham Track Club and is part of the BTC Race Series, a bundle of four BTC events offered at a combined price.
+The BTC Peavine Falls Run is an established 4th of July tradition in Central Alabama.
+This holiday event takes place in the natural scenery of Oak Mountain State Park in Pelham.
+The race is hosted by the Birmingham Track Club (BTC) and serves as a part of the BTC Race Series, which includes a bundle of four seasonal races.

 Race information